Zero Energy Buildings Basics

-There are also buildings that produce a surplus of energy over the year.
-They are called energy-plus buildings.
-These buildings, along with net zero buildings, contribute significantly less to greenhouse gases than traditional buildings.
+Zero energy buildings also can produce a surplus of energy over the year which contributes significantly less to greenhouse gases than traditional buildings.

-For more information about net zero buildings, visit the following resources:
+For more information about zero energy buildings, visit the following resources:

 Zero Energy Buildings